 This Mongolian beef is sweet, crispy, and absolutely delicious!
 The ingredients are very minimal and are mostly what you would have in your pantry.
 You can adjust the sweetness to the Mongolian beef to your preference.
 If you want more sauce please feel free to double the sauce.

 Mongolian beef requires a good beef type like flank steak but not limited to that, you can use rib-eye, or sirloin or any good beef you can lay your hands on.
+I hope you would try this recipe and enjoy it as much as my family and I enjoyed it.
 I have other simple Chinese recipes or stir fry posted on the blog which will be linked below, feel free to check and search for more.

 You might want to try;